synfonaut/Open-Directory-Admin-Console/README.md

 ## Open Directory Admin

-Open Directory admin let's you perform critical admin-only tasks on your directory

-* update_uri -> redirect users to a new url
+Open Directory Admin let's you perform critical admin-only tasks on your directory, like updating to a new version and detatching directories you don't want listed publicly.

-* detach -> remove a directory from public listing
-* attach -> re-add a directory to public listing
+The admin channel is just a custom Bitcom protocol, that creates a channel where you can sign and send messages to only your channel.

 ## Getting Started